zendannyy/zendannyy/README.md

 Here are some ideas to get you started:
 -->

 Coming from a non-traditional background I have been in the field of Cyber Security for 5 years.
 Mainly working in Operations and Detection & Response.
-Now focusing on Cloud based thread detections.
+Now focusing on Cloud based threat detections.

 - 🔭 I’m currently working on Detection and Threat Hunting